Care Center of Vernon

 Pros

-• pro Generations of Vernon demonstrates incomparable compassion toward those they serve.
+• pro Generations of Vernon has incomparable compassion for those they serve.

-• pro The social services, payee services, and memory wing nursing staff demonstrate incomparable compassion toward those they serve.
+• pro The team in social services, payee services, and the memory wing nursing staff demonstrate incomparable compassion for those they serve.

 Cons